joaomelo/auth-mech/README.md

 export { authMech }
 ```

-Now you are good to go about using auth-mech features 😏.
+Now you are good to go about using Auth-mech features 😏.

-## Reading Auth State
+# Reading Auth State

+Auth-mech considers authentication state the combination of current user data and auth status.

+## Status

-Auth-mech abstracts four auth states: `'UNSOLVED'`, `'SIGNEDOUT'`, `'UNVERIFIED'`, `'SIGNEDIN'`.
+The four recognized statuses are: `'UNSOLVED'`, `'SIGNEDOUT'`, `'UNVERIFIED'`, `'SIGNEDIN'`.

-The first one is the default initial state.
-It will hold until Firebase auth resolves the login status. `'UNSOLVED'` is useful to control a start loading screen, for example.
-The others states are determined by the most recent user object provided by Firebase auth.
+The default initial status is `'UNSOLVED'`.
+It will hold until Firebase auth resolves the login status.
+It is useful to control a start loading screen, for example.

-While `'SIGNEDOUT'` value is quite obvious, the choice between `'UNVERIFIED'` and `'SIGNEDIN'` is determined by if the current user verified its email.
-That is useful, for example, for routing.
-You can send users to a pending verifications email screen or the default signed in page.
+While `'SIGNEDOUT'` status is obvious, the choice between `'UNVERIFIED'` and `'SIGNEDIN'` signals if the current user has verified its email.
+That is useful for routing, for example.
+You choose to send users to a pending verifications email screen or the default signed in page.

+## User Data

+To access user information, Auth-mech provides the `userData` object with user properties found in the standard Firebase auth [user](https://firebase.google.com/docs/reference/js/firebase.User#properties).
+Auth-mech adds an `emailLocalPart` property with the string that comes before the "@" char in emails.

+It can also fuse fields from a document in Firestore but we will talk about how setup that in another section.
+Keep in mind that the `userData` is a simple object without any methods.

-There are two ways to access the auth status: subscribing to auth state changes or synchronously reading the most recent state in a property on the AuthMech instance.
+So, we have two ways to read status and user data: subscribing to auth state changes or synchronously reaching for properties on the AuthMech instance.

-### Subscribing to Auth Changes
+## Subscribing to State Changes

 To listen to auth state changes, you pass a observer function to the `subscribe` method in the AuthMech instance.
 The current user data and status values will be passed inside a payload object to the observer functions every time auth state changes.